Great chat sessions this morning. Now back to the day job and await the eviction. Good luck guys!

 School of Dentistry, Cardiff University

-Get a result that works!!!
+Favourite thing to do in science Get a result that works!!!
 It’s probably the Scientist’s version of scoring a goal!

 I lead a research group with interests in all aspects of hard tissue (bone, teeth) regeneration.
 We have projects investigating how stem cells from the dental pulp (soft middle part of the tooth) can repair decayed teeth naturally and if we can use this repair process to develop new treatments for dental decay.